The Black Book (Rankin novel)

 The Black Book is a 1993 crime novel by Ian Rankin, the fifth of the Inspector Rebus novels.
-It is the first book to feature Siobhan Clarke and Morris Gerald Cafferty appears as a main character.
-It is also the first book where Rebus is based at St Leonards police station.
+It is the first book to feature Siobhan Clarke, and the first one in which Morris Gerald Cafferty appears as a main character.
+It is also the first book in which Rebus is based at St Leonards police station.

 Plot summary

 Rebus finds himself with a number of problems on his hands.
-His wayward brother, Michael, has returned to Edinburgh in need of accommodation - with only the box-room in Rebus's flat available.
-While out drinking, he meets an old army friend, Deek Torrance, who admits to being involved in shady activities, telling Rebus he can get his hands on 'anything from a shag to a shooter'.
-Rebus spends so long out with Deek that he misses dinner with his girlfriend, Doctor Patience Aitken.
+His wayward brother, Michael, has returned to Edinburgh in need of accommodation – with only the box-room in Rebus's flat available.
+While out drinking, he meets an old army friend, Deek Torrance, who admits to being involved in shady activities, telling Rebus he can get his hands on "anything from a shag to a shooter".
+Rebus spends so long out with Deek that he misses dinner with his girlfriend, Dr Patience Aitken.
 Furious, she locks him out of her flat, forcing him to sleep in his own flat, on the sofa.

-At work, a new operation ('Moneybags') is started, aimed at putting one of 'Big Ger' Cafferty's money-lenders out of business.
+At work, a new operation ("Moneybags") is started, aimed at putting one of "Big Ger" Cafferty's money-lenders out of business.
 However, Rebus (who despises Cafferty) would rather go after the leader himself.
-Finally, Rebus's colleague Brian Holmes is put into a coma after being attacked from behind in the carpark of his favourite restaurant, the Elvis-themed Heartbreak Cafe.
+Finally, Rebus's colleague, Brian Holmes is put into a coma after being attacked from behind in the car park of his favourite restaurant, the Elvis-themed Heartbreak Cafe.

-Rebus interviews Eddie Ringan, the Elvis enthusiast who owns the restaurant, and Pat Calder, Eddie's gay (and business) partner, but they prove to be of little help.
-Brian's girlfriend, Nell Stapleton, tells Rebus that Brian had a 'Black Book', a small notebook in which he kept interesting snippets of information.
+Rebus interviews Eddie Ringan, the Elvis enthusiast who owns the restaurant, and Pat Calder, Eddie's gay business partner, but they prove to be of little help.
+Brian's girlfriend, Nell Stapleton, tells Rebus that Brian had a "Black Book", a small notebook in which he kept interesting snippets of information.
 She suggests that Brian was attacked because of something in it.
-She also feels guilty, since she had argued with Brian just before he went to the restaurant.
+She also feels guilty, since she and Brian had argued just before he went to the restaurant.

 When Rebus recovers the book, one entry in particular catches his interest.
 Five years ago, a mysterious fire burned Edinburgh's seedy Central Hotel down.
 Although all the staff and customers were accounted for, an unidentified body was found in the remains.
-The entry in the black book talks about a poker game that took place on the night the fire happened.
+The entry in the black book talks about a poker game that took place on the night of the fire.
 However, it is written in cryptic shorthand, with obscure nicknames instead of the real names of the poker players.

 Rebus's first action is to discuss the autopsy of the unidentified body with the pathologist Dr Curt, who still remembers it in grisly detail.
 The autopsy revealed that the dead man had been shot through the heart, as well as having suffered a broken arm some time in the past.

-Meanwhile, Operation 'Moneybags' is set to get into swing, with Rebus supervising one of the surveillance teams.
+Meanwhile, Operation Moneybags is set to get into swing, with Rebus supervising one of the surveillance teams.
 Under his command is Detective Constable Siobhan Clarke, at this time a new recruit to the force.